View Cancer Clinical Trials

 - Synchronous bilateral disease is defined as invasive breast cancer with positive lymph nodes (axillary or inflammatory) in at least one breast, diagnosed within 30 days of each other. )NOTE: The tumor with the highest recurrence score should be used.))

 - Completion of adjuvant chemotherapy and pathologically negative lymph nodes, and a tumor measuring ≥ 2 cm in greatest diameter, and an Oncotype DX® Recurrence Score > 25 (completed as standard of care).
+Patients with micrometastases as the only nodal involvement (pN1mi) are eligible, and will be categorized as node-negative.

 - Completion of adjuvant chemotherapy, and pathologically 1-3 positive lymph nodes, and an Oncotype DX® Recurrence Score > 25 (screened via S1007 or otherwise).